[Video] Creating a custom question in the question editor

 Again, write down a title for your question and a statement, before choosing your settings.
 You can also add an external dependency in .zip.
 You'll then see the initial tests that your candidates will have to modify.

 In your settings, choose the points awarded for this question.
 These points will be distributed among the different validators, depending on their weight.
+The domain field is customizable.

 You can also try out a possible solution and test your code.